alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 2. <b>Flexibility</b>: Switch out auth providers with almost no code changes in your application code

-3. <b>Testability</b>: Straightforward mocking of authentication state for testing your application
+3. <b>Testability</b>: Straightforward mocking of authentication state for unit testing

 EZClientAuth gains this flexibility by adhering to the principles of Domain Driven Design (DDD) and Protocol Oriented Programming (POP).
-More on this later.
+More on these codebase-saving paradigms later.

-The audience of this article is any developer who needs to login, logout, and check for authentication state on a client for an arbitrary backend authentication provider, be it Firebase or Auth0 etc. That's it.

-Of all things an application does, authentication is one of the main hard things to get right early in a project.

-Today we'll be hacking with Swift, but I promise EZClientAuth's domain driven approach to authentication will conceptually port to any langauge that provides developers with an interface construct (that means you TypeScript for React or Kotlin/Java for Android).
+Today we'll be hacking with Swift.
+However, I promise that the domain driven core of EZClientAuth makes it conceptually portable to any langauge with interfaces (i.e. most).

+Note: This article assumes basic knowledge of interfaces, closures and null-checking.
+No problem if you're unfamiliar!
+Additional resources will be provided inline with their usage here.

 Here's what EZClientAuth is capable of:

 <h4>EZClientAuth Capabilities</h4>

 - <b>Authentication CRUD Operations</b>: Sign-in, Sign-out, determining whether or not the client is already authenticated or if a sign in is needed
-- <b>Caching Authentication State</b>: Peristing the AuthSession between application launches
+- <b>Caching Authentication State</b>: Peristing the authentication state between application launches
 - <b>Synchronizing Auth State across the Entire App</b>: Because no one wants a stale cache or a stale token attached to HTTP calls
 - <b>Switch Auth Providers in One Line of Code</b>: Prevents vendor lock-in